nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_stream_switching.md

   * onSwitchStreamAbort
   * onSwitchStreamFail

 > **Important:** Manual switching via switchStream API will disable any further ABR controlled behavior.
+Use the [setAdaption API](#setadaption-api) to again reinitialize the automatic adaption.
 You can read more on how to combine automatic and manual switching [here](#combined-abr-and-manual-switching).

 **Example switchStream call:**